sharmaeshaan/UdacityNotes-http-and-webservers/requests-&-responses-notes.md

 ### Module 4: Hostnames and Ports

-- A "host" is a computer on the network which hosts a service that clients can connect to
+- A "host" is a computer on the network which other computers can connect to.
 - Every host has a unique hostname and every hostname has a unique IP address
-- The hostname in a url tells the browser which server it should connect to
-- Whenever we type an address into our browser, it translates the hostname to an IP address of the server and the port number on which the website or resource is located (somewhat similar to `localhost:8000`).
-- A port number is essential to identify exactly which website you want to land up on since a single server could be serving up different services on different ports
+- Whenever we type an address into our browser, it translates the hostname to an IP for a server and the port number on which the website or resource is located (somewhat similar to `localhost:8000`).
+A port number is essential to identify exactly which website you want to land up on since a single server could be serving up different services on different ports.
 - The mapping of hostnames with their IP addresses is maintained on DNS (Domain Name Service) servers by ISPs (Internet Service Providers)

 #### `host` and `nslookup`